fjohnson87/programming-univbasics-nds-green-grocer-online-web-prework/README.md

 we've learned and use it to program a grocery store checkout process.

 This lesson will be challenging.
-You're going to have to integrate everything you've learned to this point, repetition, conditional flow control, analyzing NDS, processing NDS, producing _insights_.
+You're going to have to integrate everything you've learned to this point, repet ition, conditional flow control, analyzing NDS, processing NDS, producing _insights_.
 On the other side of this challenge you're going to _know_ that you _know_ how to construct and write procedural style programs in Ruby.